Foam rolling for muscular pain. Some tips on self-application of myofascial release

 We all know how good a massage feels after an intense workout or a week of training, but not all of us have a personal masseuse on call.
 Instead, many athletes are taking things into their own hands.

 From weekend warriors to professionals, athletes are using foam rollers, lacrosse balls and massage sticks to work out the kinks in their muscles themselves.
 It’s a practice called self-myofascial release.

 “Myofascia is what’s also known as your connective tissue,” says John Osika, licensed massage and bodywork therapist and owner of Carolina Massage Therapy.
 “It’s the webbing within the body that holds all the structures in place and wraps around your muscles and organs.
 When there’s trauma to an area, it becomes very sticky and everything under the skin feels tight.”

 Osika likens fascia to cling wrap — it clings to itself until you can flatten it out.
 That’s where myofascial release techniques like foam rolling come in.

 “Traditionally, when we think of myofascial release, we usually think of a practitioner [working on] a client.
 You are trying to create some type of change — in length or dimension — to the soft tissue in your body.
-With self-myofascial release, you are the agent of change in your soft tissue,” using an object like a lacrosse ball, says Jill Miller, creator of Yoga Tune Up and co-founder of Tune Up Fitness Worldwide.
+With the self-myofascial release, you are the agent of change in your soft tissue,” using an object like a lacrosse ball, says Jill Miller, creator of Yoga Tune-Up and co-founder of Tune Up Fitness Worldwide.
 “The tools can really get in there and manipulate the tissue in small, nuanced ways.”

 “The idea is that you have adhesions.
 The connective tissue that surrounds the muscles have some tightening and scar tissue,” says Carolyn Peters, head athletic trainer and strength coach at San Diego Christian College.
 According to Peters, when your connective tissue is tangled up, it restricts your movement and range of motion, which could ultimately affect your performance.